to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 *Release Date - 2019-01-16*

 - New: System Status page and requirement auto-check added to the plugin
-- New: Global JavaScript can be added for the header and footer
+- New: Global Javascript can be added for the header and footer
-- Update: Elements can be added to a page by dragging them from the Add Element window to the bottom placeholder
+- Update: Elements can be added to page by dragging them from Add Element window to the bottom placeholder
 - Update: Blank Page update with template selection option
 - Update: TinyMCE full controls are opened by default for elements
 - Update: Performance improvements for initial editor load